 Cognitive bias modification

 This approach helps people break their connection to cues associated with substance abuse.
-Studies have shown that it can help people stop craving alcohol and drugs.

 Healthcare providers frequently use this approach in younger people with addictive disorders.
 It addresses the interaction between family dynamics and patterns of drug and alcohol use.